Introduction

 Project structure

-directory.
+All the application code is inside the backend/src directory.
 This contains five separate packages, of which three act as libraries and two as applications.

 - The